-The treatment effect on the presence of workers in the formal economy is presented in table 2.
+The treatment effect on the extensive margin is presented in table 2.
 In this estimation, I use a linear probability model, where the elasticity can be interpreted as an extensive response of participation in the formal economy.
 The first three specifications of the table present regressions of the form of equation (3).
 The last three specifications present regressions of the form of equation (4).